 But our souls are wiser than all of this.
 There comes a moment in our lives where we grow out of the collective values and ways of living common to our societies.
 At a certain point in our lives, we realize that the values, attitudes, relationships and beliefs we’ve held no longer contribute to the development of who we truly are: our authentic selves.

+This transition process of questioning who we really are is an initiation which is often thought of as an existential crisis.
 This life crisis, although painful, provides a vital opportunity for us to begin our spiritual journeys towards wholeness.

 Quarter-Life, Middle-Life and Deathbed Crisis